Cousin marriage: Germany

 Cousin marriages remain legal in Germany.
-In fact, a fourth of all marriages among Turks in Germany are between relatives.
+In 2007, between a fifth and a quarter of marriages among Turks in Germany were between relatives.
 There has been discussion of whether laws prohibiting cousin marriage should be enacted.
-Families may encourage cousin marriage as way of assisting relatives wishing to immigrate to Germany.
+Families may encourage cousin marriage as a way of assisting relatives wishing to immigrate to Germany.

 The Netherlands

 The Netherlands has also had a recent debate that has reached the level of the Prime Minister proposing a cousin marriage ban.
-The proposed policy is explicitly aimed at preventing "import marriages" from certain nations like Morocco with a high rate of cousin marriage.
-Critics argue that such a ban would contradict Section 8 of the European Convention on Human Rights, is not based on science, and would affect more than immigrants.
+The proposed policy is explicitly aimed at preventing 'import marriages' from certain nations such as Morocco with a high rate of cousin marriage.
+Critics argue that such a ban would contradict Section 8 of the European Convention on Human Rights, is not based on science and would affect more than immigrants.
 While some proponents argue such marriages were banned until 1970, according to Frans van Poppel of the Netherlands Interdisciplinary Demographic Institute, they are confusing cousin marriage with uncle-niece marriage.

+Sweden

+Marriage between first cousins has been legal in Sweden since at least 1686.
+Until 1844, first cousins needed a Royal consent to marry.
+In September 2023 the Government of Sweden initiated a government inquiry into banning marriage between first cousins.
+In 2024, the Swedish government proposed a bill to the Parliament to ban marriage between first cousins and end the recognition of foreign marriages between first cousins.

 United Kingdom

-In the English upper and upper-middle classes, the prevalence of first-cousin marriage had remained steady at between 4% and 5% for much of the 19th century.
-However, after the First World War, there was a sudden change, and cousin marriage became very unusual.
-By the 1930s, only one marriage in 6,000 was with a first cousin.
-A study of a middle-class London population conducted in the 1960s found that just one marriage in 25,000 was between first cousins.
+In the English upper and upper-middle classes, the prevalence of first-cousin marriage remained steady at between 4% and 5% for much of the 19th century.
+However, after the First World War there was a sudden change, and cousin marriage became very unusual.
+By the 1930s, only one marriage in 6,000 was between first cousins.
+A study of a middle-class London population conducted in the 1960s found that further reduced to just one marriage in 25,000.